hairen/hairen.github.io/AWS_CSAA/README.md

 + For private virtual interfaces, you need one private virtual interface for each VPC to connect to from the AWS Direct Connect connection, or you can use a _Direct Connect gateway_.

 ### VPC Endpoint
 + Enables creation of a private connection between your VPC and another AWS service using its _private IP Address_.
-It currentl supports endpoints for **S3** and **Dynamo DB**.
+It currently supports endpoints for **S3** and **Dynamo DB**.
 + Endpoints are supported within the **same region only**.
-You cannot create an endpoint between a VPC and a service in a different region.
+You cannot create an endpoint between a VPC and a service in a **different** region.
 + VPC endpoint always **takes precedence over** NAT Gateway or Internet Gateway.
-In the absence of VPC endpoint, request to S3 are routed to NAT Gateway or Internet Gateway **based on** their existence in route table.
+In the absence of VPC endpoint, request to S3 are routed to NAT Gateway or Internet Gateway **based on their existence in route table**.
-+ A VPC endpoint policy is an **IAM resource policy** that you attach to an endpoint when you create or modify the endpoint.
++ A **VPC endpoint policy** is an **IAM resource policy** that you attach to an endpoint when you create or modify the endpoint.

 ### NAT Instance as a Proxy
 + NAT instance in **VPC** can be used with a public IP or Elastic IP address.